tsathoqqua/limadocs/docs/source/basic_lpc/lpc_program.rst

 called "efuns"), and basic LPC expressions and flow control mechanisms.

 Does that sound convoluted?
 First lets start with a variable.
 A variable might be something like:
 ``level``.
-It can "vary" from sitation to situation in value, and different things use the value of the player's level to make different things happen.
+It can "vary" from situation to situation in value, and different things use the value of the player's level to make different things happen.
 For instance, if you are a level 19 player, the value of the variable level will be 19.
 Basically, each object in LPC is a pile of variables with values which change over time.
 Things happen to these objects based on what values its variables